RgbTrouw/Visual-Memory/README.md

-# Visual Memory v0.8d
+# Visual Memory v0.9 * New Version Release *

 A GUI, C++, Qt5 Visual Memory Analysis Program designed with Qt Creator.

 ![alt text](https://github.com/RgbTrouw/VisualMemory/blob/root/Visual-Memory.png)

 This program is aimed at identifying images.

 A  set of pictures are stored as small 34x34 icons which serve as visual memory.

-The program is still under development, but it does display some partial results.

-  * To initialise memory: Edit-> Memory-> Convert to Shapes;

-Some cross check functions are made between a subject picture and memory after a high contrast conversion.

- For now, the algorighm only works with black background icons and does not distinguish colors. (serving for a simple, heuristic shape comparison)

-An xor function with score weight serves as the starting point for the image identification procedure, where 0 is the best match score.

-Ie.
-1. Subject file is loaded.
-2. Subject file is converted to a low res, 34x34 Image.
-(This simplifies the processing requirements)
-3. Subject file is converted to a high contrast black & white picture. (black = black; !black = white;)
-4. Xor function is run against the memory icons.
-(Also at high contrast conversion)
-5. Closest matches are displayed, ordered by their scores. (*note that the code will sort and display all memory icons and not only the first few best matches)

-More functions like identify containing objects    based on same color neighbor pixel syntax, plus overall color weight scores may be added next.

-Other additions also possible.
-Meanwhile, it does serve as template model for pixel handling images in qt.
+This new version simplifies the pic identification process by runing an XoR alone.

+A color tolerance integer variable is used within the process.

+A QThread class is being employed (prevents app from freezing while the scan is done).

  >XoR Truth Table
  >
  >1 xor 1 = 0